Perturbed Wess-Zumino-Witten models and N=(2,2) supersymmetric sigma models on Lie groups with complex structure: Introduction

-In section 2 we first review the N=(2,2) supersymmetric sigma models, then by using the method mentioned in \cite{ER} we show that the perturbed N=(2,2) supersymmetric sigma model on Lie group has N=(2,2) supersymmetry when the tensor structure in the perturbed term is an invariant complex structure.
+In section 2, we first review the N=(2,2) supersymmetric sigma models, then using the method mentioned in \cite{ER} we have shown that the perturbed N=(2,2) supersymmetric sigma model on Lie group has the N=(2,2) supersymmetry when the complex structure is an invariant, i.e., only the Abelian Lie algebras admit a deformation which preserve the N=(2,2) supersymmetry.
 In section 3, we perturb WZW model with the bosonic version of the term which is used in section 2.
-Then, we show that this perturbed model is an integrable model when the tensor $J$ is a complex structure.
-Finally, at the end of this section we present an example by use of the Heisenberg Lie group.
+Then, we show that this perturbed model is an integrable model when the tensor $J$ is a Hermitian complex structure (not necessarily invariant).
+Finally, at the end of this section we present an example using the Heisenberg Lie group.
 Some concluding remarks are addressed in section 4.